fieldtrip/website/contribute.md

 # Contribute

 FieldTrip is an [Open Source](http://www.opensource.org) project with contributions from various individual users and research groups.

-There are various ways in which ***you can also contribute*** to the development of FieldTrip.
+There are various ways in which ***you can contribute*** to FieldTrip.

 ## Share your expertise